 While the hands-on work might be done in a day, the administrative side can extend the overall timeline.
 Most municipalities require a permit for an electrical panel upgrade.
 This means submitting plans and waiting for approval before work can begin.
 After the installation is complete, a city inspector must visit to approve the work.
 The entire process can be influenced by the efficiency of your local permitting office and the inspector’s availability.
 A professional contractor will handle this for you, but it’s a part of the timeline that is largely out of their direct control.

-Panel Location and Accessibility
+How Panel Location and Access Affect the Job

 Where your electrical panel is located can make a surprising difference.
 A panel that is easily accessible in an open garage or basement allows electricians to work efficiently.
 They have space for their tools and can move around freely.
 However, if your panel is tucked away in a cramped closet, behind a water heater, or blocked by heavy storage, it will take longer.
 The crew will need extra time to safely clear the area and work within a confined space.
 You can help speed things up by ensuring the path to your panel is clear before your electrician arrives.